 A Beaconsfield Village laneway originally built for horses in the 1880s is now home to a forward-looking family

 Living small means rethinking conventional notions of luxury.
 Forget conspicuous consumption.
 What matters is quality of place.
 This Toronto Beaconsfield Village laneway house was built in the 1880s for horses, hay and carriage parts.
-Today, it’s a sophisticated home for a family of three.
+Today, it’s a sophisticated custom home for a family of three.
 In 2014, Timothy Mitanidis, co-founder of Creative Union Network, was hired to retrofit the property, which his friends – two actors with a young son – had newly acquired.

 Toronto laneway home units aren’t normally zoned for residential use, so Mitanidis pleaded his case with the city’s planning department and the Committee of Adjustments.
 The 10-by-8-metre building had been illegally renovated in the ’80s, and the bricks were disintegrating and the roof joists showed signs of rot.
 Mitanidis argued that, to make the property worth restoring, his clients would need permission to live there: “We said, ‘Listen, we want to fix this place up to maintain the city-scape, but we’re not going to turn it back into a coach house.’”
 In 2015, the city acquiesced, so long as Mitanidis didn’t alter the size or shape of the exterior structure.